VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 - the [Bouncy Castle library](https://www.bouncycastle.org) (default, recommended)
 - the local `gpg` binary on your machine

+A signing mechanism will be chosen based on options and directives specified, it can also be overriden with `--signer` with one of those values: `bc`, `gpg` or `none`.

 #### Bouncy Castle

 A benefit of using Bouncy Castle to sign artifacts is that it has no external dependencies.